telefonicaid/fiware-orion/doc/manuals/user/update_operators.md

 }
 ```

+We don't recommend this usage, as the regular update is simpler.

 ### `$unset`

 To be used with attributes which value is an object to remove a sub-key from the